 A database cannot store data without a proper structure.
 This is the reason you need to create a table to define the proper schema and structure for the database.
 A table takes the responsibility to store data in the organized format for quick access and retrieval.

-This is highly recommended to create the primary key for the first column of the table.
-The primary key is the unique ID or it is termed as the record number too that will allow you to recall all the entries quickly as per your convenience.
+This is highly recommended to create a primary key for the first column of the table.
+The primary key is the unique ID or it is termed as the record number that will allow you to recall all the entries quickly at your convenience.

 Further, you need to define a data type for the column like ‘int’, ‘char’ etc. you should not allow the null values for the first column otherwise data access may be tough for you.
 In case, you allow the Null Values then the first entry will be ‘ZERO’ otherwise it would be at least one.

 The table is always composed of fields or columns and each column needs to have specific data type to store the values.
 For examples, if you wanted to create a Student database then a possible number of columns may be “Student Name”, “Address”, and “Phone number” etc. For name and address, we can define the ‘char’ data type while for the phone number column data type can be declared as ‘int’ to store the integer values.

 Once you have finished with the primary column, you can see other fields appear underneath it.
 This function allows you to switch to the next column, now fill out the fields as per your convenience discussed earlier and fetch the right details from the columns as required.